 All major changes, including adding an additional major or being set up as a dual degree dual-seeking student, for any major housed in the College of Arts and Sciences are initiated by contacting the academic adviser for the major you wish to join.
 The adviser will determine if you are eligible to update your major(s) and will provide you with academic advising and the appropriate form(s) to complete.

 Students who have 90 or more earned hours and are requesting to add an additional major or to be set up as a dual degree-seeking student will be required to complete a petition.
-The completed petition composed of the major change form, completed academic plan, and academic progress checks for each major involved should be emailed to firstname.lastname@example.org for review.
+The completed petition composed of the major change form, academic justification for double majors/dual degrees, completed academic plan, and academic progress checks for each major involved should be emailed to email@example.com for review.
 The College of Arts and Sciences will forward materials as needed if the student’s primary or secondary major is housed in another academic college.

 How do I add or change my minor?